-Similarly, students with some college but no degree may be in default from student loans or have financial holds at their prior institutions.
-Financial literacy and counseling programs could help students address these issues and should be explored along with other more creative ways to address the institutional financial holds that prevent reenrollment.
-For instance, the State of Washington is exploring a microgrant program as part of their adult reengagement campaign that would pay institutional holds and get returning students back in good financial standing with the institution to allow them to reenroll.41 Wayne State University in Detroit, Michigan recently implemented the Warrior Way Back program, which allows former students with financial holds to reenroll and gradually pay back the debt as they progress through their studies.
-Students get one third of their debt forgiven with each successful semester completed.42
+campaign that would pay institutional holds and get returning students back in good financial standing with the institution to allow them to reenroll.
+Wayne State University in Detroit, Michigan, recently implemented the Warrior Way Back program, which allows former students with financial holds to reenroll and gradually pay back the debt as they progress through their studies.
+Students get one third of their debt forgiven with each successful semester completed.

 Prior Learning Assessments.
 Adult students have often completed many work-based experiences from previous employment, the military, or individual learning.
-Repeating such learning could be redundant and inefficient for students, and it forces them to pay for courses they don't need.
-Prior Learning Assessments (PLA) allow students to demonstrate the knowledge they have gained through these previous experiences and earn credits that can be applied to their degree program, earning a credential more quickly.43 However, federal financial aid programs-and state programs that default to federal guidelines-do not allow students to use financial aid to pay for PLA fees.
+Repeating such learning can be redundant and inefficient for students, and it forces them to pay for courses they don't need.
+Prior Learning Assessments (PLA) allow students to demonstrate the knowledge they have gained through these previous experiences and earn credits that can be applied to their degree program, earning a credential more quickly.
+However, federal financial aid programs-and state programs that default to federal guidelines-do not allow students to use financial aid to pay for PLA fees.
 If students are required to pay for these expenses out of pocket, they may be less likely to complete the assessments.
-Consequently, states are beginning to allow students to use state financial aid to cover PLA fees.44
+Consequently, states are beginning to allow students to use state financial aid to cover PLA fees.

 Connections to Workforce Needs.
 The workforce needs of states vary across the country.
-In states where demand for certificate programs- sub-associate programs typically fewer than two years of postsecondary education-are in high demand, financial aid programs may be a useful tool to boost the production of these certificates.
-Further, these programs may be popular with adult learners who want to quickly earn a credential that will provide an economic return on
+In states where certificate programs (sub-associate programs typically fewer than two years of postsecondary education) are in high demand, financial aid programs may be useful tools to boost the production of these certificates.
+Further, these programs may be popular with adult learners who want to quickly earn a credential that will provide an economic return on investment.
+Indiana has created a Workforce Ready Grant that pays the tuition and mandatory fees for certain high-value certificate programs were selected based on employer demand, wages, job placements, and program completion rates.
+Oklahoma is implementing an Adult Promise Program (which promises to cover tuition and fees) for students enrolling in credentials connected to the state's most in-demand occupations.
+As a state's economy evolves, the eligible certificate programs will need to evolve as well to ensure aid flows to students enrolled in high-value programs.
+A state may also want to consider allowing state aid